 He advises instead to focus your time and efforts on something you are competent at.
 Eventually, you will be successful.
 "In order to be one of the best, you have to put in effort.
 So don't follow your passions, follow your effort," says Cuban.
 "The one thing in life that you can control is your effort."

 Another businessperson who advises against pursuing one's passion is Jeff Chapin, the co-founder of the mattress company Casper.
 He says "passion is whimsical" and "follow your passion" sounds a lot like “go do your hobby.”
 Also an important thing to keep in mind is that you could ruin your hobby when you turn your passion into a job.

 Mr. Chapin's strategy for figuring out a career path: Figure out what problems you have an advantage at solving.
 Start with a simple problem.
 If you can fix it, find another one.
 Then do it again.

 "The process will reveal your strengths and where you can add value," he explains.
 "Always keep learning and taking on more complex problems.
 The success will follow."

-I'm glad I'm seeing this advice after years of beating myself up for not having a passion to follow.
-Because very few of us are born with a passion and have the genius skills to turn it into a record-breaking career like Steve Jobs or Michael Dell.
-Right?
+I'm glad to see this advice after years of beating myself up for not having a passion to follow.
+After all, very few of us are born with a passion and have the genius skills to turn it into a record-breaking career like Steve Jobs or Michael Dell, right?

 I hope this article helped you to figure out what to do with your life.
 At the very least, if you felt disadvantaged for not having an inborn lifelong passion, I hope you now feel more confident pursuing success.
 Good luck!